 - A man received a $200,000 award since his dentures never fit properly in April 2012.

-What are some risks faced by dentists so that you’ll be needing malpractice insurance for dentist?
+What are some risks dentists face so that you’ll need malpractice insurance for dentists?

-There are a lot of different reasons why a dentist may be sued for malpractice.
+There are many different reasons why a dentist may be sued for malpractice.
 Some of the following are common reasons for professional liability lawsuits:

 - No informed consent from the patient or the patient’s legal guardian

 - Non-referral of a patient to a specialist

 - Inability to properly perform prosthodontics work, such as fitting crowns and bridges

 - Removing the wrong tooth or not doing a tooth extraction properly or appropriately